 Knowledge Core GmbH operates with three main foci

-2) professional training on research methods in the field, laboratory, and computer; and
+2) professional training on research methods in the field, laboratory, and computer; and are a

 3) provider of the top geoscientific laboratory hardware and instruments.
 See: PaleoLabTools for subsampling sediments in the field and laboratory

-Recent deliverables:
+Recent deliverables

 Courtney-Mustaphi CJ, Githumbi EN, Shoemaker A, Aleman J, Munishi L, Itambu MP, Lapellegerie P, Bailey-Neale K, Marchant R, Lane P. in press.
 Palaeoenvironmental radiocarbon dates for environmental change and land use research across eastern Africa: an updated open access data set.
 Paleoecology of Africa 36.
 Data: http://dx.doi.org/10.7910/DVN/NJLNRJ